Gaza war protests at Columbia University: October 10, 2023: Students Supporting Israel vigil

 Students Supporting Israel (SSI) held a rally and vigil on campus with around 100 people.

 October 12, 2023: First protest

+A sign that reads "Why can't you say Palestine?" at the first protest co-organized by the Columbia chapters of Students for Justice in Palestine and Jewish Voice for Peace, 12 October 2023.

 In anticipation of the planned protest, Columbia University's administration announced late on October 11 that, starting the next day at 6 a.m., it would restrict access to its Morningside campus to Columbia University ID holders only.
 The afternoon of October 12, hundreds of Columbia affiliates gathered for the SJP-JVP protest; several supporters of Israel gathered to counter-protest.

+In an interview with WKCR, a Columbia employee who identified himself as "an officer of administration" working "up in the bowels of Gotham up by the George Washington Bridge at the medical center" said: "I'm Jewish, okay?
+I'm a Zionist, okay?
+I hope every one of these people die", referring to the students protesting with SJP and JVP.

 The next week, the State of Israel's Twitter/X account retweeted a video of Shai Davidai, then an assistant professor at the Columbia Business School, and called Columbia administrators "cowards".
 In the video, Davidai addressed President Minouche Shafik and said, "We are waiting for you to eradicate all pro-terror student organizations from campus."
 The video was also retweeted by Israeli ambassador to the United Nations Gilad Erdan, calling Columbia, Harvard, and New York University "terror supporting institutions".